gatsbyjs/gatsby/docs/docs/static-vs-normal-queries.md

 ## Replacing queries with JSON imports

 With the final build, there isn't a GraphQL server running to query for data.
 Gatsby has already [extracted](/docs/query-extraction/) and [run](/docs/query-execution/) the queries, [storing](/docs/query-execution/#save-query-results-to-redux-and-disk) them in files based on hashes in `/public/static/d/<hash>.json`.
-It can now remove code for GraphQL queries, because there isn't a server it can query against and the data is already available.
+It can now remove code for GraphQL queries, because the data is already available.

 ### Distinguishing between static and normal queries

-Babel traverses all of your source code looking for queries during query extraction, in order for Gatsby to handle static and normal queries differently, it looks for 3 specific cases in [`babel-plugin-remove-graphql-queries`](https://github.com/gatsbyjs/gatsby/blob/master/packages/babel-plugin-remove-graphql-queries/src/index.js):
+Babel traverses all of your source code looking for queries during query extraction.
+In order for Gatsby to handle static and normal queries differently, it looks for 3 specific cases in [`babel-plugin-remove-graphql-queries`](https://github.com/gatsbyjs/gatsby/blob/master/packages/babel-plugin-remove-graphql-queries/src/index.js):

 1. JSX nodes with the name `StaticQuery`
 2. Calls to functions with the name `useStaticQuery`